 An ounce of prevention is worth a pound of cure.
 And this rings true with addiction and other substance abuse disorders.

-Addiction is easier to avoid than to quit from.
+Addiction is easier to avoid than to quit.
 Hence, it’s best that we keep ourselves happy, healthy, stress, and drug-free.

 If you know someone who is struggling with substance abuse disorder, seek help immediately.
-Restore Health and Wellness is one of the best places to start your recovery journey.
+Restore Health and Wellness is one of the best substance abuse treatment facilities to start your recovery journey.
 Our 65-bed facility offers residential therapeutic services in a comfortable drug and alcohol-free environment with breathtaking views and plush amenities.